Amille929/Amille929.github.io/README.md

 ## About Me
 I am a recent Linguistics and Spanish graduate from the University of Oregon, where I became involved in linguistic annotation at the Learner Corpus Research and Applied Data Science (LCR-ADS) lab ([link](https://lcr-ads-lab.github.io/LCR-ADS-Home/)).

-I recently moved to Reno, Nevada to begin work as a data annotation specialist at Microsoft AI Operations.
-This is a huge development in my life and I am extremely grateful for this opportunity.
+After graduating I moved to Reno, Nevada to begin work as a data annotation specialist at Microsoft AI Operations.

 My academic interests include phonology, syntax, semantics, corpus linguistics, applied linguistics, and Spanish.
-I am a published coauthor and my work has contributed to linguistic corpora for AI/ML models.